KelvinHao/NNHao/README.md

 ### Hi there, I'm Nguyen Nhut Hao 👋

+## Brief
+- 🔭 I’m currently learning everything 🤣
+- ⚡ Fun fact: I love Chinese music and really really love reading commics, novels, light novels,...every type of book (of course include IT books)

 ## I'm a Student from FPT University from 2018 to 2022!!
 - 🚀 04/01/2021 - 09/04/2021: Gain more experience with On Job Training (OJT) Semester at FPT software
--
+- Completely Graduated from FPT University in 01/08/2022 🤣

 ## I'm a software engineer at TMA Solutions from 09/08/2022
-- 🔭 I’m currently learning everything 🤣
-- ⚡ Fun fact: I love Chinese music and every type of books,...
+- Working with role Backend Developer with .NET Web API

 ### Connect with me: